rkotze/rkotze.github.io/_posts/2019-07-04-async-iterators-generators.md

 ## Async generator around Fetch API

 Async iterators enable you to read streams in the browser.
 For example using `fetch` the `response.body` is a [`ReadableStream`](https://streams.spec.whatwg.org/){:target="\_blank"} which can be iterated over.
-To show the chunked responses the `next` method is called directly.
+To read the chunked responses the `next().then` is called directly.
 See below for getting React contributors from GitHub.

 ```javascript
 async function* streamContributors(repoPath) {